stanleyqubit/MWSE/docs/source/guides/metadata.md

 ## Creating a Metadata File

 First, create a new file in the `Data Files` directory.
 For an MWSE mod, the name has to have the following name format: `"<mwse-module>-metadata.toml"`.
-For example, if your main.lua file is located in `"Data Files\MWSE\mods\mySubfolder\myMod\main.lua"`, then your metadata file must be named `"mySubfolder.myMod-metadata.toml"`.
+For example, if your main.lua file is located in `"Data Files\MWSE\mods\g7\myMod\main.lua"`, then your metadata file must be named `"Data Files\g7.myMod-metadata.toml"`.

 Metadata files are written in the TOML configuration file format.
 For more information on the TOML syntax, see the [TOML website](https://toml.io/en/).